sagamusix/TBTray/README.md

 TBTray - Native Win32 Thunderbird tray icon
 ===========================================

 After the x-th reincarnation of the MinimizeToTray add-on for Thunderbird broke in Thunderbird 68, it seems like it becomes more and more difficult, if not impossible, to solve the issue at hand - keeping Thunderbird minimized in the notification area when closing or minimizing it - using Web Extensions.

 I know that [BirdTray](https://github.com/gyunaev/birdtray) exists, and it's even cross-platform.
-However, it tries to solve way more problems than I have and uses Qt, so it's not quite as light-weight as I think a background process should be.
+However, it tries to solve way more problems than I have and uses Qt (no offense, I really like the framework), so it's not quite as light-weight as I think a background process should be.

 So I decided to fork a program a friend of mine wrote - [traktouch](https://github.com/dop3j0e/traktouch), as it solves a very similar problem.
 I could have written it from scratch, but